neondatabase/neon/docs/rfcs/033-timeline-archive.md

 - It will download layers in the visible set until reaching `wait_ms`, then return a struct describing progress of downloads, so that the caller can poll.

+The _visible set_ mentioned above will be calculated by the pageserver in the background, by taking the set of readable LSNs (i.e. branch points and heads of branches), and walking the layer map to work out which layers can possibly be read from these LSNs.
+This concept of layer visibility is more generally useful for cache eviction and heatmaps, as well as in this specific case of warming up a timeline.

 The caller does not have to wait for the warm up API, or call it at all.
 But it is strongly advised to call it, because otherwise populating local contents for a timeline can take a long time when waiting for SQL queries to coincidentally hit all the layers, and during that time query latency remains quite